rupeshtr78/ray-gpu-kind-cluster/README.md

-# Ray Cluster GPU Deployment Repository
+# GPU-Accelerated Kubernetes Ray Clusters on Kind

 Deploy Ray clusters and GPU-enabled containers on Kubernetes using Kind, NVIDIA GPU support, and the KubeRay operator.